h1994st/RFC7540-Reading/RFC 7540 MUST(NOT).md

 - A badly formed or incomplete SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
 - A SETTINGS frame with a length other than a multiple of 6 octets MUST be treated as a connection error (Section 5.4.1) of type FRAME\_SIZE\_ERROR.

-## 6.5.2 Defined SETTINGS Parameters
+## Section 6.5.2 Defined SETTINGS Parameters

 - SETTINGS\_ENABLE\_PUSH (0x2) parameter:
     - An endpoint MUST NOT send a PUSH_PROMISE frame if it receives this parameter set to a value of 0.